AI Grand Est ENACT – Making Eastern France a European Leader in Artificial Intelligence

 Strengthen Links Between Academic and Economic Actors to Foster Innovation

-Under the coordination of the Polaris and PUI-A university innovation hubs, the ENACT cluster aims to support and animate all academic and economic actors (companies, start-ups, competitiveness clusters, chambers of commerce and industry) to transfer academic research results to companies, thereby enabling new innovations to be deployed for the benefit of users.
+Under the coordination of the Polaris and PUI-A university innovation hubs, the AI Grand Est ENACT cluster aims to support and animate all academic and economic actors (companies, start-ups, competitiveness clusters, chambers of commerce and industry).
+The idea is to transfer academic research results to companies, thereby enabling new innovations to be deployed for the benefit of users.

 In Conclusion

-The ENACT cluster will work to create a dynamic ecosystem around AI in the Grand Est. It will also ensure the strengthening of links between academic and economic sectors to foster innovations in the Grand Est that can shine internationally, thus enabling the Grand Est to become a European leader in artificial intelligence.
+The AI Grand Est ENACT cluster will work to create a dynamic ecosystem around AI in Eastern France It will also ensure the strengthening of links between academic and economic sectors.
+This should foster innovations in Eastern France and transform the Region into a European leader in artificial intelligence.

 News that might interest you